4est-is-Forrest/square-iron/content/docs/Inbox Common Module/values-from-email-function.md

 Depending on the spellcheck results, the email is either marked as 'Invalid' and skipped, or the resolver group's 'sys_id' is obtained from ServiceNow.

-By default, the short description will be the emails subject line minus all of the arguments meant for this function.
-For instances where the subject line is too vague, using $$ allows for a specific string to be used instead.
+By default, the short description will be the emails subject line minus the inserted arguments.
+For instances where the subject line is too vague, '$$' allows for a specific string to be used instead.

         #Client
         try: